bokuneu/investigator/README.md

     If I had more time for this task, I would run inner loop of groupSentences() method in a new thread (roughly saying), so that it could search groups for sentences in parallel and would be able to scale horizontally in multiprocessor/multicore environment.
-PS: The current implementation rely on correct input and does not do any validation for development time-saving reasons.
+3. The current implementation rely on correct input and does not do any validation for development time-saving reasons.